bovinehero/new-employee-quiz/README.md

 ### Future Implementations

+Essentially this web app was built to explore the possibility of a JavaScript driven form submission, as a result it doesn't necessarily follow best form desgin practices.
+Most of the functionality explored here can be replicated either through a call to a serverside serivce or expressed in pure HTML, if I needed to write this service again I would consider implementing it with very little javascript as it would reduce the size and complexity of the codebase.

 + Upstream Database system and API to make the available configurations call more real time.
 + Downstream API integration to place the order request into a work queue
 + The backend form validation, as the form control is implemented only on client side technologies a tech savvy user could bypass these and post direct to the form endpoint without declaring values for all the inputs.
++ more focus on the desgin of the app, the interface is functional but basic.

 ### Accessibility Features
 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 I have achieved this by: